Last updated on June 18, 2026

 Today the station has 2 pass through tracks and two stubs, where one leads down a slope to a warehouse area.
 The other stub track is level and curves up behind the station building, where a small pump station for tank cars is located.
 Further down is a loading area that is kind of part of a parking lot.
 There is no ramp but ways of loading/unloading all sorts of cars could be improvised.

-Once again, I took few iterations, but in the end didn’t use this version.
-I kind of had a problem with the fact that most of what I want to focus my layout on, shunting operation, was done behind the “main stage”.
+Once again, after few iterations, I gave up on this vision.
+I kind of had a problem with the fact that most of what I want to focus my layout on – shunting operation – was done behind the “main stage”.
 What’s worse since the tracks leading into the warehouse area is going downwards, it creates a somewhat unpleasant perspective and because of the chimney situation, i couldn’t flip the station either.
+Later I realized that the station didn’t really feel like it belonged into the region either.

 So, the search continues…